Project 2: Tigers Conservation App - Spring 2026

 • Test whether the AVL trees are balanced after a decent number of insertions, e.g. inserting the provided database.
 (Note: this requires visiting all nodes and checking the height values are correct.)

 • Test whether the BST property of the AVL trees is preserved after all insertions.
-(Note: this requires visiting all nodes and comparing key values.)

 • Test whether the Splay tree performs the splay operations when inserting.
 For example, we can insert multiple nodes in the splay tree and after every insertion we check whether the inserted node is at root and the tree preserves the BST property.